All Episodes

 Okay.

-Well then next year when I call, I'm just gonna come to lunch and we're gonna check signals on how you're doing.
+Well, the next year when I call, I'm just going to come to lunch and we're going to check signals on how you're doing.

 I love my husband.